John G. Proakis

-John G. Proakis is an American scientist and engineer, he is described as an expert in adaptive filtering, adaptive communication systems and adaptive equalization techniques, communication through fading multipath channels, radar detection, signal parameter estimation, optimization techniques, and statistical analysis.
+John G. Proakis (born June 10, 1935) is an American scientist and engineer.
+He is described as an expert in adaptive filtering, adaptive communication systems and adaptive equalization techniques, communication through fading multipath channels, radar detection, signal parameter estimation, optimization techniques, and statistical analysis.

 Education

 He received his B.S.E.E. degree from the University of Cincinnati, Cincinnati, Ohio, United States, in 1959.
 He received his M.S.E.E. degree from the Massachusetts Institute of Technology, Cambridge, Massachusetts, United States, in 1961.
 He completed his Ph.D. at Harvard University, Cambridge, Massachusetts, United States, in 1967.

 Career

 He is currently the professor emeritus and research professor at Northeastern University.
 He was a faculty member at Northeastern University from 1969 through 1998.

 Awards and honours

 He is a winner of the IEEE James H. Mulligan Jr. Education Medal.

 He is an IEEE Life Fellow and recipient of the IEEE Signal Processing Society Education Award in 2004.